percona/pg_tde/documentation/docs/uninstall.md

 Here's how to do it:

-1. Drop the extension using the `DROP EXTENSION` with `CASCADE` command
+1. Drop the extension using the `DROP EXTENSION` with `CASCADE` command.

-   <i warning>:material-alert: Warning:</i> The use of the CASCADE parameter deletes all tables that were created in the database with `pg_tde` enabled.
+   <i warning>:material-alert: Warning:</i> The use of the CASCADE parameter deletes all tables that were created in the database with `pg_tde` enabled and also all dependencies upon the encrypted table (e.g. foreign keys in a non-encrypted table used in the encrypted one).

    ```sql
    DROP EXTENSION pg_tde CASCADE